Specification:

 Phase 5: Squeezing everything into my new Mustang was getting tedious, so a rebuild was undertaken to make the scope more compact when being transported, and a bit stiffer in winds.

-Recently I’ve added a digital finder scope, and ‘eFinder’.
+Recently I’ve integrated a digital finder scope, an ‘eFinder’.
 This is described here.
 It automatically improves GoTo accuracy to about 1 arc minute with respect to real sky RA & Dec.